 LPSD receives provincial funding for three Prekindergarten programs and the Board of Education funds two additional Junior Kindergarten programs.
-Even with the addition of these classrooms, there continues to be a waiting list of vulnerable children.
-In 2022-23 there were 58 children were on the Prekindergarten waitlist.
+There continues to be a waiting list of vulnerable children who have been identified as potentially benefiting from Prekindergarten programming.
+In 2022-23 there were 58 children on the Prekindergarten waitlist.
 In LPSD also operates an outreach school (Avery Outreach) that serves Grades 7 to 12 students.